Today I needed a Java method to remove all the blank characters from a

 Note that there is a blank space between the first set of double quotes in that line, and there is no space between the second set of quotes.

-Because the first
+Because the String class

 String with all whitespace characters removed: